DPSS ePolicy

 3. Being regarded as having such an impairment.

-Invisible Disabilities
+Invisible or Hidden Disabilities

 Disabilities that are not immediately apparent.
 For instance, people with cognitive dysfunctions, learning disorders, mental health disorders, visual or hearing impairments may not be obviously disabled.